binaryage/totalspaces-web/faq.md

 <code>defaults write com.binaryage.TotalSpaces sideSwitchDelay 1.5</code>

-The range is 0.1 - 3.5, the default is 1.1 seconds.
+The range is 0.1 - 20.0, the default is 1.1 seconds.
+This setting also affects how quickly you can drag windows from desktop to desktop.

 <code>defaults write com.binaryage.TotalSpaces sideSwitchDelayWithModkeys 0.5</code>

-The range is 0.1 - 3.5, the default is 0.3 seconds.
+The range is 0.01 - 20.0, the default is 0.3 seconds.

 <code>defaults write com.binaryage.TotalSpaces sideSwitchRepeatDelay 1.2</code>

 The range is 0.5 - 3.5, the default is 1.0 seconds.

 Don't forget to restart TotalSpaces after you have changed these settings.

+## <a id="place-window-as-dropped"></a>How can I change window positioning when dragging windows in the overview grid

+Normally windows stay where you drop them in the overview grid, but pressing the ALT (option) key whilst dragging will cause the windows to retain their original position, so will be positioned as they were in the space the window came from.

+You can swap this behaviour so that keeping the position is the default, and pressing the ALT key will allow the to be dropped in an exact position by using this commend, then restarting TotalSpaces.

+<code>defaults write com.binaryage.TotalSpaces placeWindowsAsDroppedByDefault NO</code>